spring-projects/spring-retry/README.md

 ## Declarative Retry

-Sometimes there is some business processing that you know you want to retry every time it happens.
+Sometimes, you want to retry some business processing every time it happens.
 The classic example of this is the remote service call.
-Spring Retry provides an AOP interceptor that wraps a method call in a `RetryOperations` for just this purpose.
+Spring Retry provides an AOP interceptor that wraps a method call in a `RetryOperations` instance for exactly this purpose.
 The `RetryOperationsInterceptor` executes the intercepted method and retries on failure according to the `RetryPolicy` in the provided `RepeatTemplate`.

 ### <a name="javaConfigForRetryProxies"></a> Java Configuration for Retry Proxies

-Add the `@EnableRetry` annotation to one of your `@Configuration` classes and use `@Retryable` on the methods (or type level for all methods) that you want to retry.
+You can add the `@EnableRetry` annotation to one of your `@Configuration` classes and use `@Retryable` on the methods (or on the type level for all methods) that you want to retry.
 You can also specify any number of retry listeners.
-Example
+The following example shows how to do
+so:

 ```java
 @Configuration